codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

 	Redirected to `/dashboard` and here's the page displayed:
 	![[Pasted image 20250723175709.png]]

+5. Visited the forgot password page.

-5. (`attacker`) and triggered a password reset.
+6. (`attacker`) and triggered a password reset.

-6. Observed the format of the reset token (`md5(username + timestamp)`).
+7. Observed the format of the reset token (`md5(username + timestamp)`).

-7. Attempted manual reproduction using the server’s timestamp from response headers.
+8. Attempted manual reproduction using the server’s timestamp from response headers.

-8. When local token generation was inconsistent, requested a reset for `admin` directly.
+9. When local token generation was inconsistent, requested a reset for `admin` directly.

-9. Used the valid reset link to change the `admin` password.
+10. Used the valid reset link to change the `admin` password.

-10. Logged in as `admin` and found the flag in the HTML `<footer>`.
+11. Logged in as `admin` and found the flag in the HTML `<footer>`.

 ### 🚩Flag Captured: `h4kit{token_predictable_reset_211726c8129d}`